Photo: Debbie Wolfe for Bob Vila

 - For lining one side of a balcony or porch, use a 10-foot string of outdoor patio lights.

-- A small 6-foot by 8-foot patio space typically requires 25 to 50 feet of string lighting.
+- A small 8-foot-long by 6-foot-wide patio space typically requires 25 to 50 feet of string lighting.

-- A medium 12-foot by 12-foot outdoor space may need 50 to 100 feet of string lighting, depending on the desired layout.
+- A medium 12-foot-square outdoor space may need 50 to 100 feet of string lighting, depending on the desired layout.